cvalencia1991/To-Do-List/README.md

 # Awesome Books: Webpack Setup

-> In this project i crete the Test with Jest to implement the  To Do list Files
+> In this project we worked in pair-programming and created tests with Jest to implement the To Do list Files.
+We created tests to check the following functions:
+- Test Add a task function
+- Test Delete a task function
+- Test Update a task function
+- Test the local storage function when mark a task as completed
+- Test the clear all completed function

 ## Getting Started